dourvaris/nano-python/docs/rpc/index.rst

 RPC methods
 ===========

-This documents the available methods on the :py:class:`raiblocks.rpc.RPCClient`
+This documents the available methods on the :py:class:`nano.rpc.Client`

 .. toctree::
    :glob: